theprimarybrain/theprimarybrain.github.io/_posts/2018-09-07-Toddler-School-Curriculum-Apple-Theme-Lesson-1.md

 ## Lesson Setup
 ![Cover]({{ site.github.url }}/assets/img/toddler-apple-cover-coloring-sheet.jpg)
-After shopping for apples, we dove right into learning about apples!
+After our shopping trip, we dove right into learning about apples!
 To begin the first lesson, we colored the cover page for our unit notebook.
 We read the I CAN statement and discussed what we would be learning about.
 To prepare the notebook, I stapled a gallon size ziplock bag and copy paper inside a folded piece of construction paper.
 As we finish activities, we will be gluing the completed work on the pieces of copy paper.
 Any reusable materials will be kept inside the ziplock bag for use again at a later date.

 ## Art Activities
 ![Coloring Page]({{ site.github.url }}/assets/img/toddler-apple-a-apple-coloring-page.jpg)